odoo/documentation/content/applications/sales/sales/products_prices/prices/currencies.rst

 On the right of the currency detail form, enter the appropriate :guilabel:`Currency Unit` (e.g.
 `Dollars`) and appropriate :guilabel:`Currency Subunit` (e.g. `Cents`).

-If the currency is meant to be used for eBay purposes, toggle the :guilabel:`Use on eBay` to the desired activation.

 Next, under the :guilabel:`Rates` tab, add a new rate by clicking :guilabel:`Add a line`.
 Then, proceed to confirm and adjust the :guilabel:`Date`, :guilabel:`Company`, :guilabel:`Unit per...`,